 by Todd Oldham, illustrated by Charley Harper

-s (IPS), 9781934429372, $49.95
+Ammo Books (IPS), 9781934429372, $49.95

 This book fuels my obsession with Charley Harper to the point that it reaches almost a fever-pitch of adoration.
 His illustrations are so clean yet delicately detailed.
 The animals, bugs, and backdrops simultaneously pay homage to geometric considerations while producing child-friendly images.
-His attention to overall design is
+His attention to overall design is masterful, and this book shows you how and why.

 Here is a link to purchase it from the Odyssey.